Weight lifting isn’t just for body builders. Everyone needs to lift weights.

 - Get your form right.
 Focus on the muscles you’re working and make sure you’re challenging that particular muscle.
 Keep your head, neck and spine aligned during squatting and lifting.
 Mirrors can be especially helpful.
 Strength training isn’t a beauty contest so get beyond that and use the mirrors to monitor your form.

 - Use full range of motion.
 Exercising muscles in a limited range of motion is nearly useless.
 You need full range of motion to be effective.
 If your weight is too heavy to perform a complete full range of motion rep, lower the weight and try again.
 The same goes for body weight exercises such as push-ups and squats.
-A fitness trainer can show you safe modifications for any exercise which will allow you to work a full range of motion.
+A fitness trainer (like me!) can show you safe modifications for any exercise which will allow you to work a full range of motion.

 - Breathe properly.
 Forgetting to breathe sounds silly, I know.
 But it’s commonly done (and shouldn’t be) during strength training moves.
 Holding your breath when lifting weights can be very dangerous and cause a spike in blood pressure.
 Always “exhale on the exertion” and inhale on the release.
 In a shoulder press the exertion is the lift.
 In a squat the exertion is the return to standing.
 In a crunch the exertion is the curl.
 Timing your breath with your movement allows for better range of motion as well.

 - Work to the next level.
 Muscles only get stronger when the demand on them is increased.
 You can increase the load on your muscles by increasing reps or lifting heavier weight.
 Always adjust in small increments, never make large leaps in weight or number of reps.
-If you’re stuck in a rut, a fitness trainer can offer suggestions for some new exercises to add a challenge and freshen up your workouts.
+If you’re stuck in a rut, a fitness trainer (like me!) can offer suggestions for some new exercises to add a challenge and freshen up your workouts.